TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes manages sensitive data, such as passwords, SSH keys, or API tokens, securely and separately from your application code.
 You can update configurations without rebuilding container images.

+   Kubernetes securely manages sensitive information, such as passwords, SSH keys, and API tokens, separately from application code.
+This separation allows for easier updates to configurations without needing to rebuild container images, enhancing security and flexibility.

 ### 10. **Auto-Scaling**:
    - Automatically adjusts the number of replicas based on resource utilization or custom metrics.